ahmedhem/AlgoGraph/Plans/sprint_4(in_progress)/tasks.md

 - Magdy :

-    - the structure of files
     - edges :
         - check if edge exist before adding it (Done)
         - logic of drawing edges(Done)
-    - GUI :
-        - weight for every edge + directed or undirected

 _MAGZ >>_  weights are disabled until the gui is completed.